nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undoing a Command: `undo`

-Undoes an undo-able command within HealthSync.
+Undoes the last undo-able action within HealthSync.

-* An undo-able command include an add, clear, delete, edit, log, alog and clog command.
+* An undo-able action include the `add`, `clear`, `delete`, `edit`, `log`, `alog` and `clog` commands.
-* The command allows you to undo a specific number of previous commands.
+* `undo` allows you to undo a specific number of previous commands if you specify a number behind the keyword.
-* The command can only undo a positive number of previous commands provided it does not exceed the size of the command history stack.
+* `undo` can only undo the previous commands provided it does not exceed the size of the [command history stack](#command-history-stack).

 Format:
 * `undo [number]`

+>:bulb: Note that this command uses `[number]`!
+This means you can optionally put in the number of actions you wish to undo.

 >:bulb: Use `u` as a shortcut for `undo`

 >:bulb: Simply entering `undo` will undo the last command

 Fields that can be deleted:
 * Appointment: Include `ap/` behind delete command